GVenters/Work-process/Process Descriptions.md

 # PI Backlog
 The PI backlog consists ot items broken down from the service backlog into items deliverable over the course of a 12 week programme increment.
-We are currently experimenting with the idea of breaking PIs into two-phases of 6 weeks each; PIa and PIb to support greater flexibility in dealing with new demand coming on to the service backlog. (an example would be responding to new threats).
+We are currently experimenting with the idea of breaking PIs into two-phases of 6 weeks each; PIa and PIb to support greater flexibility in dealing with new demand coming on to the service backlog. (an example would be responding to new security threats).

 ![Sprint Backlog](/Sprint%20Backlog%20img1.png)

 # Sprint Backlog
-Items in the PI backlog are
+Items in the PI backlog are assessed

 ![Refinement process](/backlog%20refinement.gif)